nshgraph/bottle-swagger/README.md

-# flask-swagger
+# bottle-swagger
-A Swagger 2.0 spec extractor for Flask
+A Swagger 2.0 spec extractor for Bottle

+This is based originally of flask-swagger hosted at https://github.com/gangverk/flask-swagger

 Install:
 ```
-pip install flask-swagger
+pip install bottle-swagger
 ```
-Flask-swagger provides a method (swagger) that inspects the Flask app for endpoints that contain YAML docstrings with Swagger 2.0 [Operation](https://github.com/swagger-api/swagger-spec/blob/master/versions/2.0.md#operation-object) objects.
+Bottle-swagger provides a method (swagger) that inspects the Bottle app for endpoints that contain YAML docstrings with Swagger 2.0 [Operation](https://github.com/swagger-api/swagger-spec/blob/master/versions/2.0.md#operation-object) objects.

 ```
 class UserAPI(MethodView):